Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 4. The `ANALYZE` SQL command is executed against the database to build up PostgreSQL® statistics.
 PostgreSQL® uses these statistics to determine the most efficient execution plans for queries.
 5. The application is restarted to ensure proper connections.
-This shouldn't cause any additional downtime.
+[This does not cause any additional downtime]({% post_url platform/internals/2000-01-01-container-management %}#zero-downtime-operations).
 6. A base backup is asynchronously done to make [point-in-time recovery]({% post_url databases/2000-01-01-backup-policies %}#point-in-time-recovery-backups) available again.
 7. The standby instance is rebuilt from scratch, based on the primary instance